-- a.
+a.
 The Adjutant General of Illinois (TAG) (and/or delegate) will ensure sufficient resources are available for reasonable accommodation program to ensure efficient and successful operation.
-TAG will ensure reasonable accommodations are provided to the known physical or mental limitations of qualified applicants and employees with handicaps unless the accommodation would impose an undue hardship on the operation of the agency's program or mission. - b.
+TAG will ensure reasonable accommodations are provided to the known physical or mental limitations of qualified applicants and employees with handicaps unless the accommodation would impose an undue hardship on the operation of the agency's program or mission.
+TAG is the decision authority on appeals.

+b.
 Human Resources (HR) Personnel will provide advice and guidance to supervisors, managers, and employees about HR policies and procedures related to reasonable accommodation, such as leave, telework, and performance management.
 The HR Office assists decision-makers in locating appropriate vacant positions for employees with disabilities for whom reassignment will be the most effective reasonable accommodation.
 HR addresses, along with selecting officials, if appropriate, reasonable accommodation requests related to recruitment actions.
-The HR Staffing Specialist responsible for the job vacancy must refer job applicants to the DPM for processing. - c.
-HRO Will support HR staff training regarding the reasonable accommodation process and laws, directives and guidance regarding the reasonable accommodations and disability programs.
-HRO will serve as the
+The HR Staffing Specialist responsible for the job vacancy must refer job applicants to the DPM for processing.